 Transport Canberra bus route 53 services the Museum on weekdays, weekends and public holidays.
-The bus stop is on Lennox Crossing, about 200 metres from our entrance
+The bus stop is on Lennox Crossing, about 200 metres from our entrance.
+The Culture Loop bus has ceased.

 - Social distancing signage encouraging visitors to stay 1.5m apart